jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2017-07-09-Water Heater Controller.md

 permalink: /:categories/:title/
 feature_img: /images//embedded_projects/waterheatercontroller/waterheatercontroller_img00.jpg
 excerpt: "boiler, automation, embedded, control, domestic, c++, arduino"
-purpose: "This project was an embedded controller offered to customers with Water Heaters (Geysers) with in-efficient thermostat (or built-in temperature regulators).
+purpose: "This project was an embedded controller offered to customers with Water Heaters (Geysers) with in-efficient thermostats or built-in temperature regulators.
 Its purpose was to elevate the need for the customer to manually switch the Water Heater on and off. "
 toc: true
+classes: wide
 ---
-This project was an embedded controller offered to customers with Water Heaters (Geysers) with in-efficient thermostat (or built-in temperature regulators).
+This project was an embedded controller offered to customers with Water Heaters (Geysers) with in-efficient thermostats or built-in temperature regulators.
 Its purpose was to elevate the need for the customer to manually switch the Water Heater on and off.

 <h2 class="text-underline">Background / Challenge</h2>